nrfconnect/sdk-nrf/samples/bluetooth/mesh/light_ctrl/README.rst

 Buttons:
    Can be used to input the out-of-band (OOB) authentication value during provisioning.
    All buttons have the same functionality during this procedure.
+   If the :ref:`emds_readme` feature is enabled and the provisioning and configuration are complete, **Button 4** can be used to trigger storing for data with emergency data storage and halt the system.

 LEDs:
    Show the OOB authentication value during provisioning if the "Push button" OOB method is used.
    First LED outputs the current light level of the Light Lightness Server in the first element.
+   If the :ref:`emds_readme` feature is enabled and **Button 4** is pressed LEDs 2 to 4 will light up to show that the board is halted.

 .. note::
    :ref:`zephyr:thingy53_nrf5340` supports only one RGB LED.